Associate Professor of Jewish Studies and Comparative Literature

 Hours T 9:30-11:30 a.m.

 Justin Cammy, associate professor of Jewish Studies and Comparative Literature, is a specialist in modern Jewish literature and culture.
-He received a PhD in Yiddish Studies from the Department of Near Eastern Languages and Civilizations at Harvard University, and a BA in Middle Eastern Studies and Political Science from McGill University.
-In addition to his appointment to Jewish Studies and Comparative Literature, he also is a member of the Program in Middle East Studies, the Program in Russian and Eastern European Studies, and the Program in American Studies at Smith.
+He received a PhD from the Department of Near Eastern Languages and Civilizations at Harvard University, and a BA in Middle Eastern Studies and Political Science from McGill University.
+In addition to his appointment to Jewish Studies and Comparative Literature, he also is a member of the Program in Middle East Studies (which he directed between 2011-13), the Program in Russian and Eastern European Studies, and the Program in American Studies at Smith.

-Professor Cammy's scholarly interests in the ways in which Jewish history, politics and culture intersect are reflected in his teaching which includes courses on Yiddish, Hebrew and Israeli, and American-Jewish literatures and cultures, thematic courses on Holocaust literature and Jewish comedy, history courses on the Jews of Eastern Europe, the Holocaust, and Jerusalem, and broad surveys of comparative modern Jewish literature and Jewish civilization.
-He is also a founding professor in the Global Engagement Seminar program through which he brought students for three consecutive summers to study the complicated religious and political history of Jerusalem as sacred space.
+Professor Cammy's scholarly interests in the ways in which Jewish history, politics and culture intersect are reflected in his teaching which includes courses on Yiddish, Israeli, and American-Jewish literatures and cultures, thematic courses on Holocaust literature and Jewish comedy, history courses on the Jews of Eastern Europe and the Holocaust, political courses on Zionism and contemporary Israel, and a broad survey of comparative modern Jewish literature.
+Students interested in Jewish studies abroad are invited to contact him about opportunities in Israel and Europe.

 Professor Cammy is the translator and editor of Hinde Bergner's On Long Winter Nights: Memoirs of a Jewish Family in a Galician Township, 1870-1900 and co-editor of Arguing the Modern Jewish Canon: Essays on Literature and Culture, which includes his own scholarship on Yiddish writer Sholem Aleichem.
-A monograph, Young Vilna: Yiddish Culture of the Last Generation, will be published by Indiana University Press in 2015.
-He is in the early stages of a scholarly edition and translation of Abraham Sutzkever’s memoir of the Vilna Ghetto.
+A monograph, Young Vilna: Yiddish Culture of the Last Generation, is forthcoming with Indiana University Press.
+He is currently editing and working on a critical introduction to a translation of The Destruction of Vilna by Yiddish writer Shmerke Kaczerginski (Wayne State University Press) and a scholarly edition and translation of Abraham Sutzkever’s memoir Vilna Ghetto.
+He most recently contributed the introduction to a translated collection of short stories by the Yiddish writer Avrom Karpinovitsh (Syracuse UP).
 He has been an associate editor of Prooftexts: A Journal of Jewish Literary History since 2005.

 In addition to teaching at Smith, Cammy has served as the Baron Friedrich Carl von Oppenheim Chair in the study of Racism, Anti-Semitism, and the Holocaust and Research Fellow at Yad Vashem in Jerusalem (2014), Webb Family Visiting Scholar at the Goldreich Institute for Yiddish Language, Literature and Culture at Tel Aviv University (2013-2014), Mellon Senior Scholar on the Holocaust and Visiting Professor of English at UCLA (2009), visiting scholar at the Institute for the Study of Contemporary Jewry at the Hebrew University of Jerusalem (2007), and visiting professor of American Jewish literature at Oberlin College.
-He is a regular , visiting faculty member at the internationally acclaimed Yiddish summer programs at Tel Aviv University and the Yiddish Book Center, where he also serves as an adviser on various projects.
+He regularly serves on the faculty at Yiddish summer programs at Tel Aviv University and the Yiddish Book Center, where he also serves as an adviser on various projects.

-Cammy also believes in the importance of branching out beyond the classroom to share his learning.
-He has led Smith alumnae trips to Poland and Israel, spoken to alumnae groups in places as far away as Paris and Jerusalem, and taught courses as part of Hebrew College’s Meah program in Boston and the Jewish Theological Seminary’s Contexts program in the Berkshires.
+Cammy believes in the importance of branching out beyond the classroom to share his learning with alumnae groups and the broader community.
+He has led Smith several alumnae trips to Poland and Israel, and spoken to various alumnae groups on the contemporary politics of Israel.

 In 2006 Justin Cammy was awarded Smith's Sherrerd Prize for Distinguished Teaching.